NBA Rumors: Rockets Could Trade Brandon Knight & 2019 1st-Round Pick For Kent Bazemore, Per ‘Bleacher Report’

 A healthy Bazemore will undeniably address the Rockets’ problem in the wing which could give them a better chance of beating the reigning NBA champions, Golden State Warriors, in a best-of-seven series.
 Before he suffered an ankle injury, Bazemore is averaging 14.0 points, 4.0 rebounds, and 1.7 steals on 44.1 percent shooting from the field and 32.7 percent shooting from beyond the arc.

-The Hawks wouldn’t mind absorbing Brandon Knight’s contract as long as they will receiving a future draft asset as compensation.
+The Hawks wouldn’t mind absorbing Brandon Knight’s contract as long as they will receive a future draft asset as compensation.
 The 2019 first-round pick will enable the Hawks to add another young and promising talent that could help them speed up the rebuilding process.